 Research shows that Dentists are 50% more likely to suffer from tinnitus and hearing loss compared to the general population.
 This is largely due to certain occupational risks, such as the use of high-speed dental handpieces and repeated noise exposure.

-As a symptom found to be present in roughly 1 in 5 American adults, tinnitus is one of the most common hearing conditions.
-Approximately 50 million Americans experience tinnitus, 90% of which also report having hearing loss.
+As a symptom found to be present in roughly 1 in 5 American adults, approximately 50 million Americans experience tinnitus.

 Tinnitus is described as the regular presence of buzzing, ringing, or rattling sounds, even when there is no external source causing these sounds to occur.
 When left untreated, the effects of tinnitus can worsen over time and may even lead to mental health complications.

 Fortunately, there are quite a few things that dentists can do to help treat and prevent occupational hearing conditions like tinnitus.
 In this guide, we will discuss a few important facts dentists need to know about tinnitus and hearing loss, plus offer a few prevention tips.

 Over the past decade, there have been several studies conducted attempting to recognize how tinnitus affects dentists.
 A recent study administered by the National Center for Biotechnology Information (NCBI) concluded that dentists experience a “considerably higher rate of tinnitus” when compared to the national population as a whole.”